There are several places where you can buy either a bonsai/pre-bonsai or bonsai stock materials in Mauritius.

 Those include fencing wires, electrical wires, gardening wires etc.

+Fencing wires 1.77mm and 3mm wires.
 FORGET about the 3mm wires, they are too hard for bonsai use.
+The 1.77mm is flexible enough and strong enough for creating ramificaiton. |

 Other wires such as electrical wires can easily bend but have a very poor hold on the branches but you can give it a try if you want to.